aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Warnings_-_Common_warning_default.rst

-This option provides the actual warning level for options that have option value '``common warning default`` '.
+This option provides the actual warning level for options that have option value ``common warning default``.
 This can be one of the following values:

 .. list-table::